nbaars/webgoat_workshop/README.md

 ## Prerequisite

-Before starting we need to have some tools available locally, you don't need to install anything on your system!
+Before starting we need to have some tools available locally.

 - Download [ZAP](https://www.zaproxy.org/download/) and install it on your machine.
 If you have another proxy you can use that one as well of course.

-If you are **NOT** able to use Docker also download:
+If you are **NOT** able to use Docker also download, you don't need to install anything on your system!

 - Download [WebGoat v8.1.0](https://github.com/WebGoat/WebGoat/releases/tag/v8.1.0)
 - Download [WebWolf v8.1.0](https://github.com/WebGoat/WebGoat/releases/tag/v8.1.0)